CTXz/stm32f1-picopwner/README.md

 ## Executing the attack

 1. Begin by connecting connecting the Pi Pico to your PC via USB.
-Your Pi Pico as well as the target board should be powered on.
+Your Pi Pico as well as the target board should now be powered on.

 > If the Pi Pico does not power on, something is either shorting or the target board is drawing too much current.
 If the target board draws
-> too much current, you may need to buffer the power pin (GPIO2) with a transistor or a MOSFET.
+> too much current, you may need to buffer the power pin (GPIO2) with a BJT or a MOSFET.

 1. Next, connect your debug probe (ex.
 ST-Link V2) to your target STM32F1 board.
 2. Create a new terminal window in the top of this repository and spawn a new OpenOCD instance: